entropia/tip-toi-reveng/README.md

 The file format consists of these parts
  * A header
  * A block containing the *play scripts*
- * Some unknown data (possibly games)
+ * Some unknown data
- * A block containing the audio files, in WAV or OGG format
+ * A block containing the audio files, in WAV or OGG format (the pen can also play mp3 but we have not found any gme files with mp3s
  * A checksum

 All offsets are always relative to the start of the file.
 If we say something is an 8-bit number followed by a zero byte, it might of course also be a 16-bit number, and we just did not see high values yet.